 Status of Compliance: As UNK has previously informed the Commission, the Cultural Center envisioned in the D&O is not included in the Campus Expansion Master Plan.
-In light of that, the 2020 Motion to Amend sought the deletion of Condition No. 11.
+In light of that, the 2020 Motion to Amend seeks to delete Condition No. 11.